 In connection with the IPO Reorganization, we entered into two tax receivable agreements.
 We recorded a \$53.6 million liability at June 30, 2013, representing amounts payable under the tax receivable agreements equal to 85% of the tax benefits we expected at that time to realize from the H&F Corp Merger and our purchase of Class A common units in connection with our IPO, assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits subject to the tax receivable agreements.
 The liability will increase upon future exchanges of limited partnership units of Artisan Partners Holdings and future purchases and redemptions of such units, including our purchase of preferred units with a portion of the net proceeds of this offering, with the increase representing amounts payable under the tax receivable agreements equal to 85% of the estimated future tax benefits, if any, resulting from the purchases, redemptions or exchanges.
 We intend to fund the payment of amounts due under the tax receivable agreements out of the cash savings that we actually realize in respect of the attributes to which the agreements relate.
 The actual payments, and associated tax benefits, will vary depending upon a number of factors, including the timing of purchases, redemptions or exchanges by the holders of limited partnership units, the price of our Class A common stock or the value of our convertible preferred stock, as the case may be, at the time of the purchase, redemption or exchange, the extent to which such transactions are taxable, the amount and timing of the taxable income we generate in the future and the tax rate then applicable as well as the portion of our payments under the tax receivable agreements constituting imputed interest or depreciable or amortizable basis.
-In certain cases, payments under the tax receivable agreements may be accelerated and/or significantly exceed the actual benefits we realize in respect of the tax attributes subject to the agreements.
-In such cases, we intend to fund those payments with cash on hand, although we may have to borrow funds depending on the amount and timing of the payments.
-For more information about the tax receivable agreements, see "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Tax Consequences-Tax Receivable Agreements" and "Unaudited Pro Forma Consolidated Financial Information".
+In certain cases, payments under the tax receivable agreements with cash on hand, although we may have to borrow funds depending on the amount and timing of the payments.
+For more information about the tax